 When I share about fibromyalgia, oftentimes it is to women.
 And it’s true the majority of people with fibromyalgia and other chronic pain issues are women.
 But there are men that suffer as well.
 (And I’m not talking about our husbands. ha!)

 I recently met Jonathan Thorn.
 When I heard his story I decided it was time to hear about chronic pain from the viewpoint of a male.
-Jonathan is a stay-at-home dad working on his masters in Mental Health Counseling.
+Jonathan is a stay-at-home dad who just finished his master’s degree in Mental Health Counseling.
 Wow!
 Kudos to Jonathan!
 Come meet him with me…

 Hello Jonathan.
 Will you share the short story of your chronic pain journey.
 What are your diagnoses?
 Tell us about your journey towards a diagnosis?

 My journey has been tremendously impacted over the past 10 years…